ghedamat/ghedamat.github.com/_posts/2020-06-07-100-days-of-meditation.md

 The parallel between the method the app uses and what we do with our clients at work (maybe I'll talk about my experience with [PN coaching](https://www.precisionnutrition.com/coaching-for-men) too at some point) are stirking and that probably gave me faith in the methodology, given that it worked so well for my nutrition and training habits in the past.

 The program guides you to bring mindfulness to you anxiety, to look at your patterns and learn to observe yourself as things happen.
-Interestingly enough, there's very little "traditional mediatation".
+Interestingly enough, there's very little "traditional meditation".

 ## Did I finally start meditating?